-- All five 2-day workshops* can be taken/attended as home-study courses on line at Digital COMT, free for Digital COMT subscribers.
+- All five 2-day workshops* can be taken/attended as home-study courses on line at LearnMuscles Continuing Education (LMCE), free for LMCE subscribers.

 - View the workshop and pass the quiz to earn the Certificate of Achievement as proof of having completed the home-study course (NCBTMB CE credit is also earned).

 *Four of the five COMT skillset-approach workshops have been videoed and placed on the LearnMuscles Continuing Education (LMCE) site.
 The 5th will be added soon.